tylau-dev/JavaPathENProject8/README.md

-# Paymybuddy Prototype Web Application
+# TourGuide Prototype Web Application

 Paymybuddy is a project interacts with a MySQL Database through Ja